AshCoolman/docs/_posts/2017-04-28-a-few-weeks-of-react-native.markdown

 * expressive markup
 * solid docs &  community support
 * theming method is quite a buy-in ( we will probably transition away)

+* Don't use `console.error`, React native does not support it